Matri|arch|ives

 How We Move Together

-Opening circle on the equinox — a threshold into autumn’s work.
+• Opening circle on the solstice — a threshold into winter’s work.

 Our Rhythm